 The Facts about Women and Heart Disease

 Fact: Cardiovascular disease is the No. 1 killer of women, causing 1 in 3 deaths each year.
 It’s a third of our mothers, sisters, friends, neighbors, coworkers and more.
-It’s a third of the women we can’t bear to live with it.
+It’s a third of the women we can’t bear to live without.

 Fact: Cardiovascular disease impacts some women at higher rates than others, but the simple truth is that most cardiovascular diseases can still be prevented with education and healthy lifestyle changes.

 Fact: Heart disease and stroke can affect a woman at any age, making it vital for all women to understand their personal risk factors and family history.
 Women can also experience unique life events that can impact their risk, including pregnancy and menopause.
 Furthermore, research shows that stress may impact health, making it important for women to understand the mind-body connection and how to focus on improving both their physical health and mental well-being.

 Fact: Losing even one woman to cardiovascular disease is too many.